optimalprimate/optimalprimate.github.io/_posts/2020-10-01-smart-mirror.markdown

 For motion sensing, the PIR is a standard HC-SR501, which is good as it can run off the 3.3V pin on the Pi with no worry of the returning data stream somehow having a 5V signal and overloading (although the datasheet states output is at 3.3V anyway).

 I wrote a ([simple python script](https://github.com/optimalprimate/magicmirror/blob/main/pir_detect_HDMIcontrol.py)) that polls the PIR and if motion is detected, issues a command to stop transmitting over HDMI (this turns the monitor off via its powersave function).
-This command is:
+From a python call, this command is:

 `call(["/usr/bin/vcgencmd", "display_power", "0"])`